Updated: Dec 29, 2022

 — Mein Kampf by Adolf Hitler

 Hitler's idea of nationalism was not patriotism, at all.
 It was extreme racism through and through.
+He even admitted to this fact.

 The Nazi hostility toward the Jewish people is well known.
 Hitler's book, "Mein Kampf" is a sickening diatribe of anti-semitism.
 It was the basis for the eventual attempt at mass extermination of the Jewish people throughout Europe, by the Nazis.